-This video demonstrates how the new collections feature helps you manage your photo projects with lots of flexibility.
-Learn how you can benefit from using collections in Exposure.
+This video demonstrates how Exposure’s collections features help you manage your photos quickly, easily, and with lots of flexibility.
+Learn how you can benefit from Exposure’s collections.

 You can create as many collections as you want.
 Additionally you can add subcollections to a collection.
 Say you create a Portfolios collection with images to show potential clients.
 You can then create a subcollection for a few different styles of work, such as wedding photos and portrait photos.

 You can make any collection or subcollection the quick collection.
 Just right-click on it and select Quick Collection.
 You can quickly add photos to the current quick collection by pressing a shortcut key

 I’ll create a collection for a blog post I’m working on and set it as the quick collection.
 Then, I’ll add images that I think might work well.

 Pressing L once adds an image to your quick collection, and pressing L again removes it.
 Pressing Shift+L opens the quick collection.

 You can move around your collections, rename them, duplicate them, and delete them.
 For example, if you decide you’d rather have a subcollection be a collection, just drag and drop it onto the Collections header.